makersacademy/news-summary-challenge/README.md

 - `findById` simply loops through the `stories` array and filters them for one that matches the id passed.

-It now works.
+It now works, but sometimes it takes a short while to fetch the summary in order to display it, but I think this a fair trade off as summaries are fetched when required to limit API calls.
+It would be possible to pre-load all of the story summaries, but that would result in many many more API calls, which may lead to rate limiting.

-_Sometimes it takes a very short while to fetch the summary in order to display it, but I think this a fair tradeoff as summaries are fetched when required to limit API calls.
-It would be possible to preload all of the story summaries, but that would result in many many more API calls, which may lead to rate limiting._
+To reassure the user that the story is in fact loading, I added to the `renderSummary` method to change the section's innerHTML to an h2 tag of "Loading..." before the section is replaced with the story's `summaryComponent`.

 ### User Story 3